This easy pho soup is a simple version of the traditional Vietnamese noodle soup. You can add beef, chicken or salmon for extra nutrients!

-The broth recipe used as a base for my Salmon pho is a simplified version of this one, so I’ll leave it up to you to choose which one to follow, they’re very similar in terms of flavour.
+The broth recipe used as a base for my Salmon pho is a simplified version of this broth recipe, so I'll leave it up to you to choose which one to follow, they're very similar in terms of flavour.

 The salmon, although is not showcased in the traditional Pho, is truly a fantastic and nutritious addition.

 This easy Vietnamese-inspired recipe is conveniently gluten-free and dairy-free and requires minimum cooking skills.

 It's made with 4 main components put together: